Tanjingw/academic-kickstart1/content/authors/admin/_index.md

 highlight_name: false
 ---

-Tan Jingwen is studying in the Department of trade, School of economics, Henan University, research interests include Micrometric, Machine Learning and Causal Inference.
+Jingwen Tan is studying in the School of economics, Henan University,research interests include Micrometric, Machine Learning and Causal Inference.

 Working paper: